DROSL/kalita-js/README.md

 ## Build

-You can also view the source code, edit it and then build your own version.
+Before you can embed Kalita into your website, you need to build the software.
 For this you will need [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).

 1. Clone the repository.
 ```bash